syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Working-with-Data.md

 workbook.Close()

 excelEngine.Dispose()
 {% endhighlight %}

 ### Import Data from Business Objects

 Business object usually holds a set of instance variables or properties also known as attributes.
-EssentialXlsIO allows you to import data directly from Business Objects.
+Essential XlsIO allows you to import data directly from Business Objects.

-#### Business Object
+Business Object

 The class Customer is a business object that is imported into a worksheet.
 The following code example illustrates how Customer data is imported into a worksheet.

 {% highlight C# %}

 // Imports the data to worksheet.
 IList<Customer> customers = GetCustomerAsObjects();